Laci1953/Cowgol_on_CP_M/Games/Adventure/readme.txt

 The main purpose of this experiment was to use the @extern attribute of subroutines, in order to have a large source file divided into several smaller source files, each using the @external mechanism.

+It also validated the capability of the tools belonging to the Cowgol toochain.

+As a detail: the Z80 assembler source file containing the game, built by the compiler, has 13310 lines and its size is 204 KB.